 Did I expect to win the race?
 No way!
 In fact, I came in 104th.
 Ouch.
-I was 14th in my age group, though (which was ahem, 37 but now 38 years old).
+I was 14th in my age group, though.
 It took me 32 minutes and 9 seconds.
-Not bad!
+Not bad! 🙂

 With many things in my life, I set goals that I wanted to achieve (not my friend or neighbor).
 They never have to be “Become the President of the United States” goals.
 My primary goal for the 5K was simply to do it.
 My secondary goal was to keep running the entire time.
 I achieved both that day and the feeling of accomplishment was AMAZING!